-Avoid sending a convoy of marketers to sset up a table and hand out flyers.
+Avoid sending a convoy of marketers to set up a table and hand out flyers.
 If there are potential customers attending, you’ll need to be more creative to build relationships.

 Demonstrate some of your most interesting products to tell your story, get people talking, and provide on-the-spot rewards like coupons and free stickers in return for email list subscriptions and social media follows.

-Remember the importance of content marketing I mentioned earlier?
-Well, interviewing an industry influencer is a prime way to create epic content.
+Remember how I mentioned the importance of content marketing earlier?
+Well, interviewing an industry influencer is an excellent way to create epic content.

 Interviews work because they are win-win situations.
-The interviewee gets more exposure, while the interviewer gets their hands on some hot content for their publication, which in this case, is your blog.
+The interviewee gets more exposure, while the interviewer gets their hands on some hot content for their publication or blog.

-Make the most of the interview by asking relevant questions about their lives and careers, but also the industry as a whole.
-This will ensure fans of the influencer get a taste of their personality, while others will value their expert advice.
+Make the most of these interviews by asking relevant questions about their lives and careers and the industry as a whole.
+This gives fans of the influencers get a taste of their personalities, while others will value their expert advice.

 If you want that first sale fast, pulling a PR stunt could do the trick.

-A PR stunt consists of doing something unusual, outrageous, hilarious, or remarkable enough to be worthy of media attention.
+A PR stunt involves doing something unusual, outrageous, hilarious—basically something remarkable enough to be worthy of media attention.

-As a result, your store could benefit from tons of links from authority news sources, which is great for both traffic in the short term and SEO in the long term.
+As a result, your store could benefit from tons of links from authoritative news sources, which is great for both traffic in the short term and SEO in the long term.

 No company pulls a better PR stunt than Virgin.
 Their founder, Richard Branson, has dressed up as a wedding bride, jumped off a casino roof, posed as a Zulu warrior, driven a tank down Fifth Avenue in NYC, and flown a balloon around the world, among many other newsworthy things.

-Google Ads (formerly AdWords) is Google’s hugely popular pay-per-click advertising network that allows online retailers to place advertisements on nearly every Google search results page, YouTube video, and partner websites.
+Google Ads (formerly AdWords) is Google’s hugely popular pay-per-click advertising network that allows online retailers to place advertisements on nearly every Google search results page, YouTube video, and partner website.

 Who wouldn’t want to rank in the top three of a search query that drives sales?
-Here’s what shows up when you type “Samsung TV” into Google.
-Note that the first results are paid ads from Samsung.
+Here’s what shows up when you type “Converse” into Google.
+Note that the first Google Shopping results are paid ads from Converse.